aamanpandey/aamanpandey/README.md

 ### Hi there 👋, I am Aman

-Pursuing Masters in Information Technology Management (ITM) with major in Data Science at University of Texas at Dallas.
+Pursuing Masters in Information Technology Management (ITM) with major in Data Science at The University of Texas at Dallas.

 - 🔭 I’m currently working on Chatbot
 - 🌱 I’m currently learning Natural language processing (NLP)